Christina's Husband and Kid Opening Presents

 When this feels like your daily reality, something needs to change.
 Not with you — with how your business operates.

-This is often a false choice created by how your business is designed.
+This is often a false choice created by scattered business design.

-When everything in your business depends on you manually doing it, when nothing is systematized, when your client delivery is different every time, when your business has no external structure — you're constantly drowning in tasks that feel urgent.
+When everything depends on you manually doing it, when nothing is systematized, when your client delivery is different every time, when your business has no external structure — you're constantly drowning in tasks that feel urgent.

 And "urgent" always beats "important."